You can’t calm the storm. What you can do is calm yourself, and the storm will gradually pass.

 - Our meals filled our stomachs.

-And pay it forward when you get a chance too.
-Let your positivity empower you to think kindly of others, speak kindly to others, and do kind things for others.
-Kindness always makes a difference.
-Create the outcomes others might be grateful for at the end of their day.
-Be a bigger part of what’s right in this world.
+And then pay it forward — let your positivity empower you to think kindly of others, speak kindly to others, and do kind things for others.
+Kindness often brings calmness by allowing us to relish in life’s goodness.
+Create a few outcomes others might be grateful for at the end of their day.

 Also, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.